Everything you need to know about JTT!

 Ask your parent(s) to send a note to the teacher if there is a change in routine.

 In an effort to maintain a high level of cleanliness in the school, we are asking all students to keep a pair of INDOOR SHOES at school throughout the year.
-With personal belongings kept to a minimum, we will not require this to start the year.
 We highly recommend Velcro for the younger children.
-Student dress is required to be appropriate for a learning environment and should not be a distraction for students.
 Clothing is required to be safe, comfortable, neat, clean and respectful.
 The footwear must be appropriate for a safe and active day.

 Below is a list of look-fors to help you when choosing your clothing for school: